tomwhitner/RSEG-102-Adv.-Java/FinalExam/Readme.txt

 Known Limitations

- The user's passwrod is not masked in the FTClient application for the reasons listed here:
+ The user's password is not masked in the FTClient application for the reasons listed here:
     http://java.sun.com/developer/technicalArticles/Security/pwordmask/

  Admin is the only named account.
 It is hard-coded.

  There is no support for directories.
 Directories cannot be changed or listed.
-   All files are stored to and retrieved from the predefined directories.
+   All files are stored to and retrieved from predefined directories.

+ If the target file exists, it will simply be overwritten without warning.

 Sample Scenario